 Department of Numbers

-The BLS reported that the unemployment rate for Muskegon fell 0.2 percentage points in March 2012 to 8.7%.
-For the same month, the metro unemployment rate was 0.2 percentage points higher than the Michigan rate.
-The unemployment rate in Muskegon peaked in September 2009 at 15.2% and is now 6.5 percentage points lower.
+The BLS reported that the unemployment rate for Muskegon fell 0.3 percentage points in April 2023 to 4.8%.
+For the same month, the metro unemployment rate was 1.0 percentage points higher than the Michigan rate.
+The unemployment rate in Muskegon peaked in April 2020 at 28.5% and is now 23.7 percentage points lower.
+From a post peak low of 4.8% in May 2022, the unemployment rate has now grown by 0.0 percentage points.
 You can also compare Muskegon unemployment with unemployment in other cities.

 Unemployment Rate: Muskegon, Michigan, National